southeast asia | thailand | myanmar | vietnam | indonesia | india | australia | new zealand

 Singapore has probably the best airport in the world and is very well connected to locations all over the world so is the perfect place to end your trip and fly home or onwards to a different part of the world.
 Alternatively you could make the short sea crossing to Indonesia and continue your travels there.

-Many travellers then take a flight down under from Singapore and you might find some more inspiration in our backpacking route for Australia.
+Many travellers then take a flight down under from Singapore and you might find some more inspiration in our backpacking route for Australia and 5 week New Zealand travel itinerary.